Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Conclusions

-The analysis presented in this article represents a first important step towards the direct measurement of the three-body interaction among baryons, demonstrating that genuine three-particle effects can be studied using normalised mixed moments as experimental observables.
+The analysis presented in this article represents a first important step towards the direct measurement of the three-body interaction among baryons, demonstrating that genuine three-particle effects can be studied using three-particle correlation functions as experimental observables.